cdktf/projen-cdktf-hybrid-construct/examples/terraform-module/API.md

 - *Type:* any

-Map of EKS managed node group default configurations [object Object].
+Map of EKS managed node group default configurations.

 ---